 Although today we have ultra-slim smartphones, instant information on a wristwatch sized device and the ability to watch tv on the run when the DVD hit the market, it was an astonishing piece of technology – many people wondered how so much information could be stored on a shiny piece of plastic!
 We take a look at the DVD to find out more.

-As DVDs can hold so much more information and do not deteriorate with each replay of its information, it makes so much sense to convert the information from a VHS tape and preserve it in digital form before the precious memories become faded and lost.
-We convert from all traditional media formats including Betamax, Digital 8, Mini DV, Hi8, VHS, S-VHS, VHS-C and Video 8 to DVD so click here to find out how to order
+As DVDs can hold so much more information and do not deteriorate with each replay of its information, it makes so much sense to convert VHS tapes to DVD and preserve it in digital form before the precious memories become faded and lost.
+We convert from all traditional media formats including Betamax, Digital 8, Mini DV, Hi8, VHS, S-VHS, VHS-C and Video 8 to DVD so click here to find out how to order.

 Last Updated: October 2021